Protect Your Intellectual Property Rights

 If you are a creator – an author, musician, artist, photographer, graphic designer or programmer – working on your own (and not under contract to make your creations), you own any intellectual property (IP) created by your efforts.
 Even though many IP rights arise automatically with the creation of the work, it is essential for you to take proactive steps to protect and enforce those rights.

 At Fergus, A Law Office, I can help walk you through these steps, from documenting your creations to collecting compensation for the use of your creative work when possible.
+Protect your intellectual property rights today by giving us a call at 866-256-5487 or by filling out our contact form.

 Knowledgeable Assistance And Proven Strategies For Artists And Entrepreneurs

 When you need to protect your creative works, you need an attorney who’s knowledgeable and experienced and understands how to strategize for success.
-Throughout my career, I have represented many types of IP clients, including freelance authors, the spouse of a deceased celebrity and a musician whose music was being used by a Hollywood studio in a major motion picture without his permission.
+Throughout my career, I have represented many types of intellectual property clients, including freelance authors, the spouse of a deceased celebrity and a musician whose music was being used by a Hollywood studio in a major motion picture without his permission.

 Creative rights I can help you defend include: